picosh/git-pr/README.md

 users.
 Just send reviews as code and write comments in the programming language you are using.
 It's the job of the contributor to "address" those comments and then remove them in subsequent patches.

-## branch workflow

-It's definitely possible for us to figure out a way to let the contributor simply push a branch and create a patch request automatically, but there are some rough edges to figure out there in order for it to work well.

-The flow would be virtually the same as `format-patch` except the contributor would push a branch and we would automatically create a `format-patch` against the base branch and then funnel it into the Patch Request.
-We don't want external contributors to be able to push branches into the owner's git remote because that has all sorts of opportunities for abuse.
-Instead we need to figure out how to either fork the owner's repo and let the contributor push to that fork seamlessly, or we just generate patchsets based on the contributor's branch and the owner's base branch.

-This flow probably feels the most comfortable for Github users, but technically more difficult to implement.
-Right out of the gate we need to know what base branch the contributor wants to merge into.
-Then we need to figure out how to perform reviews and followup code changes.

-This feels feasible, but technically more difficult.
-Further, I still want to support patchsets via `format-patch` because it is a very elegant solution for simpler changes.

-# web interface

-The other idea is to make the git web viewer completely static.
-Whenever an owner pushes code, we generate all the static assets for that branch.
-We already have a working prototype [pgit](https://github.com/picosh/pgit) that mostly works.
-Further, any patch request that gets submitted would also be statically generated.
-If we don't have a web portal with authentication and the ability to manage a repo / patch request inside the web viewer, then a static site becomes possible.
-This makes the web component of a git server much simpler, since it is just static assets.
-All we need to do is install a git hook that properly generates the static assets.
-For patch requests, everything comes through our SSH app so we can generate the assets when those commands are being run.

 # research